MUSICIAN | ACTIVIST | ACTOR | AUTHOR

 EMMANUEL JAL was born into the life of a child solider on an unknown date in the early 1980s in the war-torn region of Southern Sudan.
 Through unbelievable struggles, Emmanuel managed to survive and go on to emerge as a recording artist, achieving worldwide acclaim for his unique style of hip hop with its message of peace and reconciliation born out of his personal experiences.

-Jal has released five studio albums to date: “Gua,” “Ceasefire,” “Warchild,” “See Me Mama,” and “The Key.”
+Emmanuel has released five award nominated studio albums including a JUNO for Best World Music in 2015: “Gua,” “Ceasefire,” “Warchild,” “See Me Mama,” and “The Key.”

-In the Media…
+In the Media

-On the Big Screen…
+On the Big Screen